Jan 8, 2018 The Incredible Staying Power of Promotional Products (With Real-Life Examples)

 So What Drives the Staying Power of Promotional Products?

 There are 2 major factors to consider when purchasing promotional items to ensure they stick around.

 - Usefulness – Make sure your promotional items are useful.
 If they solve a problem or make things easier for recipients, they will be kept for longer.
 Items typically used in everyday life are great, such as calendars, coffee mugs, pens, phone accessories, etc.

 - Quality – Low quality (cheap) promotional items will not be kept long, even if they are useful.
-For example, a cheap promotional pen will be tossed in favor a nice pen which writes better and feels and looks better.
+For example, a cheap promotional pen will be tossed in favor of a nice pen which writes better and feels and looks better.
 With high quality, premium promotional products, they will be almost always be kept much longer than low quality, cheap promos.

 Other reasons keep promotional products is because they are fun or trendy.
-However, fun can wear off pretty quickly, and trends can come and go with the wind.
+However, the fun can wear off pretty quickly, and trends can come and go with the wind.
 Therefore, usefulness and quality will be the most influential dictators determining how long the promos are kept.

 Real Photos From Friends